sundowndev/underbase/docs/query-interface-api.md

 ### `save()`

 Saves changes written to the collection.
-You always need to call this to save your changes.
+You always need to call this to persist your changes.
 Returns a promise.

 Example :